Tonnie-Dev/InstantScore/ReadMe.md

 # :hammer_and_wrench: Architecture 	:hammer_and_wrench:

-LaunchPad is implemented using Android Clean Architecture and follows the Model-View-ViewModel (MVVM) pattern.
+Instant Scores is implemented using Android Clean Architecture and follows the *Model-View-ViewModel* (MVVM) pattern.

 It features :three: main layers:

-**1. Data Layer** - This is the layer that dispenses data to the LaunchPad app.
-Deep in the data layer sits 2 RemoteMediators (yes, :two: ) to combine local and remote queries for consistent data flow to the user, regardless if the network is available or not.
-The mediators are flanked by a ROOM Database for data persistence.
-The API service provides the remote data which is cached by the mediators into the ROOM database for offline operations.
+**1. Data Layer** - This layer is responsible for managing data storage and dispensing data to the app.
+Retrofit API service provides the remote data which is then cached into the ROOM database for offline operations.
+Because of the deep Json nesting InstantScores incorporates JSON parsers which take a JSON string as input and converts it into a format that can be easily be manipulated.
+The parsers read the JSON syntax from the API, validates its correctness, and then creates a data structure in form of models.
+The WorkManager library helps to reliably schedule database updates periodically

-**2. Domain Layer** - This layer holds the Business Logic for the LaunchApp.
-It holds the models and the use cases that encapsulates the very complex business logic for the  LauchPad app.
+**2. Domain Layer** - This layer holds the Business Logic for the InstantScores.
+It holds the models and the use cases that encapsulates the very complex logic for the InstatntSores app.

 **3. UI Layer** - This is the presentation layer which directly interacts with the user.
 It displays the  refined data to the user and facilitates interactions with the user.
-It contains the ViewModel holding the different states for the app.
+It contains the ViewModels holding the different states for the InstantScoores app.

 The app has :four: Screen destinations which use Compose Destination to manage navigation.